instanalex/offliner/README.md

 The bundler came with 2 different flavors : RHEL distros and Debian distros They have been tested on RHEL 7.5 and Ubuntu 16.04.

-The 2 files share 90% of similar code, so there are areas of imrprovement to make a single file that can execute on both type of distribution.
+The 2 files share 90% of similar code, so there are areas of improvement to make a single file that can execute on both types of distribution.

 The bundler will create a self extractable package.
 To generate the package, you just need an agent key and run :